-Family members also may feel anger, betrayal, or even helpless in the face of their relative’s illness.
+Family members also may feel anger, betrayal, or even helplessness in the face of their relative’s illness.
 Other families may go into enabling mode, covering up and hiding the person’s addiction to drugs and/or alcohol.
-This involves lying on a regular basis, which also destroys trust.
+This involves lying regularly, which also destroys trust.

 The stability of the family’s household can be jeopardized as family members deal with their loved one’s problems.
 Some of those problems are:

 These include arguments that can lead to communication breakdowns, hard feelings, distrust, and abandonment.
 These conflicts can turn violent and involve hitting, kicking, and slapping.
 In some cases, violent behavior can become deadly.